Category: State Tax Questions

 *These states are Community Property States and also have No State Income Tax.

 If a taxpayer in a community property state files a Married Filing Separate (MFS) return, they must fill out the MFS Allocation for Community Property states.
-This is found under Income > Miscellaneous Forms in our program.
+This is found under Federal Section > Miscellaneous Forms in our program.
 This is where they will list their spouse's return information.
 For Registered Domestic Partners you would fill out your federal returns separately and then combine your information on the state return only.

 Community property is generally property that you, your spouse, or (RDP/California or Washington same-sex spouse) or both acquire during your marriage while you and your spouse are domiciled in a community property state.
 Possessions and income that you and your spouse agreed to convert from separate to community property and is not identified as separate property.